 Rustic-chic vibes are strong at Francis Ford Coppola’s popular Belizean hideaway, the perfect seaside place for a honeymoon.
-With 28 individual cottages—starting at $329/night—clad in plenty of locally sourced wood, thatched roofs, Balinese furniture, earthy tones, and beautiful textiles, it’s intimate yet encompasses everything one could desire.
+With 28 individual cottages—starting at around $329/night—clad in plenty of locally sourced wood, thatched roofs, Balinese furniture, earthy tones, and beautiful textiles, it’s intimate yet encompasses everything one could desire.

 The sparkling blue Caribbean’s a focal point, especially from the triangular infinity pool (there’s a second pool on the lawn by the sandy Laughing Fish bar).
-And the resort is complete with a PADI dive shop since snorkeling and scuba are favorite pastimes here thanks to in particular to the world’s second-largest coral reef system and whale sharks visiting April through June each year.
+And the resort is complete with a PADI dive shop since snorkeling and scuba are favorite pastimes here thanks in particular to the world’s second-largest coral reef system and whale sharks visiting April through June each year.

 There’s little doubt that just one day at this renovated and reimagined resort will have you forgetting any stress surrounding the wedding.
 The Ohtli Spa will see to that, with its transformative treatments inspired by ancient Huichol traditions—like the super-relaxing Rebirth Therapy session performed in a pool.

-There’s also Puerto Vallarta’s largest infinity pool, complete with swim-up bar that pairs your piña coladas with 180-degree panoramas of Banderas Bay and the surrounding mountains.
+There’s also Puerto Vallarta’s largest infinity pool, complete with a swim-up bar that pairs your piña coladas with 180-degree panoramas of Banderas Bay and the surrounding mountains.
 Many dining outlets (there are seven total) include Nosh, ideal for sunset bites; Las Casitas, where lobster tacos are the must-order; and Mikado, for tableside teppanyaki.

 The ultimate excursion is to the Marietas Islands, specifically Playa del Amor (lovers’ beach), a secret spot accessible by swimming or kayaking through a 40-foot tunnel to a hidden beach and glittery blue lagoon.